Day Trips to Sintra from Lisbon

 Train in Lisbon| ©André Marques

 If you prefer to travel to Sintra on your own, the best option is undoubtedly the train.
-Comboios, Portugal's railway network, offers a service between Lisbon and Sintra from before 6 a.m. until approximately 1 a.m.
-The price couldn't be more competitive, as a return ticket costs only around €5.
+Comboios, Portugal’s rail network, runs a service between Lisbon and Sintra from before 6 am until around 1 am.
+What’s more, the price couldn’t be more competitive, as a return journey costs just around €5.
 There are two lines connecting the two towns, with departures from different stations in Lisbon:

-• Rossio Station: the line that departs from this station is the most convenient for almost all visitors to Lisbon, as it is relatively close to neighbourhoods such as Baixa and Chiado.
-It is also within walking distance of one of the areas with the most to see: Alfama.
+• Rossio Station: the line departing from this station is the most convenient for almost all visitors to Lisbon, as it is relatively close to neighbourhoods such as Baixa or Chiado.
+You can also walk there from one of the areas with the most to see: Alfama.

-• Oriente Station: travellers staying in areas further away from the centre can take a train to Sintra from this station.
-However, the journey is longer and at certain times of the day you will have to change trains.
+• Oriente Station: travellers staying in areas further away from the city centre can catch a train to Sintra from this station.
+However, the journey is longer and, at certain times, a change is required.

 How to get from Sintra station to the historic centre

-The train journey between Lisbon and Sintra does not end when you arrive at the station, as you have to travel about 3 kilometres to the old town.
-The most convenient option is to take bus 434, which connects the station with the old part of the city.
+The train journey between Lisbon and Sintra doesn’t end when you arrive at the station, as you still have to travel about 3 kilometres to the old town.
+The easiest way is to take bus 434, which connects the station with the old town.

 Joaquín’s Traveller Tip:

-In summer and on weekends, there are often long queues at Lisbon's train stations with departures to Sintra.
-To avoid problems, try to arrive at least 20 minutes in advance.
+In summer and at weekends, there are often quite long queues at Lisbon’s train stations for services to Sintra.
+To avoid any issues, try to arrive at least 20 minutes in advance.

 How to get to Sintra by bus

-Despite the proximity between Lisbon and Sintra, the bus service between the two towns is quite poor, which means it is not the best option.
-Firstly, there is only a connection between April and September.
-If you still choose this option, you will have to go to Marqués del Pombal square and look for bus line number 35, which is called the Sintra Express.
+Despite the proximity between Lisbon and Sintra, the bus service between the two towns is rather poor, which means it isn’t the best option.
+Firstly, there are only services between April and September.
+If you do decide to go this route, you’ll need to head to Marquês do Pombal Square and look for bus route number 35, known as the Sintra Express.

-The advantage of this option is its speed, as it only takes half an hour to complete the journey.
-The stop in Sintra is next to the train station, which means you will have to take bus 434 to the historic centre or walk 3 kilometres uphill.
+Where it does come out on top is in terms of speed, as the journey takes just half an hour.
+The stop in Sintra is next to the train station, which means you’ll have to take bus 434, which connects the station to the historic centre, or walk 3 kilometres uphill.

-In terms of price, the Sintra Express costs around €10 for a single journey, while a return ticket costs around €15.
-You can find the latest timetables on the Vimeca website, as well as any possible changes to the service.
+As for the price, the Sintra Express costs around €10 for a single journey, whilst a return ticket costs around €15.
+You can find the latest timetables on the Vimeca website, as well as any changes to the service.

 How to get to Sintra by car